imatix/gsl/README.md

     Class: Directory

         Function: directory . open ([path],[error])
-            Opens directory at `path` for iteration.
-If `path` is not provided, uses the current directory.
-Returns a directory object.
+            Opens directory at `path` for iteration. `path` is opened relative to current directory.
+If `path` is not provided, uses the current
+            directory.
+On success, returns a file entry for the first file in
+            the directory.
+On error, returns an undefined value and sets
+            `error`, if provided.
+Note: In addition to permission, type, or
+            existence errors, open will fail if the directory is empty since an empty directory has no entries.

         Function: directory . setcwd (path,[error])
             Changes current working directory to `path`.
-Returns result code.
+Returns 0 on success.
+            Returns -1 on error and sets `error`, if provided.

         Function: directory . create (path)
             Creates directory `path`.
-Returns result code.
+On success returns 0.
+On error, returns
+            -1 and sets `error`, if provided.
+Notes: Can create multiple levels of directories, similar to 'mkdir -p' on unix.
+Will return success on directories already exist.
+Note that this is true even if the
+            user does not access to said directory.
+Existence is all.
+If
+            created, directories have permission 0775.

         Function: directory . delete (path,[error])
-            Deletes directory at `path`.
-Returns result code.
+            Removes directory at `path`.
+On success, returns 0.
+On error, returns -1 and sets `error`, if provided.
+Note: will fail on non-empty directory.

         Function: directory . resolve (path,[separator])
             Locates `path` relative to current directory.
 If the path looks